learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 - **95%**: The z-score multiplier should be **z = 1.96**, because 95% of the area under the $Z ~ N(0, 1)$ normal distribution lies between -1.96 and 1.96.
 - **99%**: The z-score multiplier should be **z = 2.575**, because 99% of the area under the $Z ~ N(0, 1)$ normal distribution lies between -2.575 and 2.575.

-It is more auitable to get z-critical values with `stats.norm.ppf()` as the results are more accurate results.
+It is more auitable to get z-critical values with `stats.norm.ppf()` as the results are more accurate.
 > **`stats.norm.ppf(q, loc=0, scale=1)`**	is a percent point function (inverse of cdf — percentiles).

-Create a function to input population and sample data to calculate the confidence intervals
+Create a function to input population and sample data to calculate the confidence intervals:

 ```python